Ovarian Cancer

 I now had another word to put into Google, which was 'ovary', so when I got home I put in 'ascites' and 'ovary' and every website I came up with said 'ovarian cancer stage 3C'.
 And I went to see the gynaecologist and he confirmed this, he said 'it is ovarian cancer' and I said, 'what stage?'
 And he said '3C'.

 Some women praised their doctors for the way in which they broke the bad news.
-One thought her consultant clever for having told her first when she was semi-conscious after her operation, so that when he told her again when she was conscious she had already absorbed the news.
+One thought her consultant clever for having told her first when she was semi-conscious after her operation, so that when he told her again when she was conscious, she had already absorbed the news.
 Another felt her consultant had presented her diagnosis to her in a very positive light.
-However, in other cases the diagnosis could have been delivered more sensitively or at a more appropriate time and place.
-Many stressed the importance of receiving the diagnosis in private, and having a partner or friend present.
+However, in other cases, the diagnosis could have been delivered more sensitively or at a more appropriate time and place.
+Many stressed the importance of receiving the diagnosis in private, and of having a partner or friend present.
 Friends and partners could give moral support, suggest questions and help the woman to recall the details of a discussion that was often remembered in a 'blur' (see 'Communication with health professionals').

 Felt her diagnosis was delivered insensitively.